Access4all/a11y-checklist/en/wcag/1.4.13-content-on-hover-or-focus/README.md

 ### Notes

 - If activating (clicking, tapping, Enter key) the element that fades in the content leads to the faded-in content being closed, the context must remain (and no further actions that change the context, such as activating a link, may be triggered).
 - If content is displayed via hover, it must also be displayed with keyboard focus, unless it is made available as an alternative.
-For requirements relating to the keyboard, see success criterion **📜-2.1.1 Keyboard**.
+For requirements relating to the keyboard, see success criterion [📜-2.1.1 Keyboard](/en/wcag/2.1.1-keyboard).
 - The requirement does not apply to displayed content whose behaviour is determined by the user agent (e.g. browser) (e.g. native `title` attributes).

 ### Responsibilities